wexlfu/The_Inferno_League/story.md

   * Noting that drakefire can warm him ever so slightly, he seeks a true dragon to grant him real warmth against his eternal chill.

 # Storyline
+Saurian mercenaries begin raiding dunefolk lands.
+Mal-Ravanal has made Wesnoth poorer pickings.
+Due to this, the Abhailah Emirate sends a division of its military to the northern front (Abhailah faces enemy Emirates to the south, so cannot send more divisions).